null-dev/EvenWurse/CONTRIBUTING.md

 Emojis are awesome! :octocat: :space_invader: :trollface: A full list of emojis can be found [here](http://www.emoji-cheat-sheet.com/).

 ## Tips
 At the moment, there are no tips in this section.
-You can help us by adding some.
+You can help by adding some.

 ## Tutorials
 - [Contributing to Open Source on GitHub (6 minute text tutorial)](https://guides.github.com/activities/contributing-to-open-source/#contributing)